Drawing Challenge: Hands Holding Objects

 Published: May 15, 2025

-In this drawing challenge, I delved into some observational drawing, taking on the notoriously challenging subject of the human hand.
+In this drawing challenge, I delved into some observational drawing, taking on the notoriously tricky subject of the human hand.

 Hands are full of bones, joints, muscles, and tendons.
 They are extremely complex pieces of machinery that can be articulated in many ways.